codlark/cls-docs/docs/Glossary.md

 Expand
 :   To process a value into one that contains no macros or escapes.

+Function
+:   A macro that takes arguments.
+These always compute a return value.

 Layout
 :   A template for making Assets.
 A layout contains data about itself, as well as a number of elements.